Optimize Your Coaching Time with the Quadrant Coaching Method – Part 1

 Coaching does not equal managing.
 We define coaching as observing behavior, aligning on what needs to be developed, and then practicing.
-Coaching is all about skill development and if someone does not want to improve their skills, coaching them is a waste of your time (and theirs).
+Sales coaching is all about skill development and if someone does not want to improve their skills, coaching them is a waste of your time (and theirs).

 No one has time to waste – and this is where quadrant coaching comes in.
 When it comes to coaching your team, there are essentially 4 types of reps that sit in a quadrant (hence the name of the coaching strategy,) along the axes of “results” and “desire.”

 Your team members will fall either above or below the “results” line.
 Either they are hitting their number, or not.
 While there could be some nuance here regarding how close to the line the rep is, the key here is to clearly define the “line” of what results should be.
 It will be hard to motivate your reps if they don’t know where the goal line is.
 Be clear about what “good” looks like.